karatelabs/karate-todo/README.md

 mvn test -Dtest=LocalRunner
 ```

+Now you should see the front-end at http://localhost:8080

 To stop, just kill the process or stop the Java process from the IDE.

 # Architecture